Life in the UK Test Format

 How are results given?

-Your result (pass or fail) is shown on screen immediately when you finish.
-If you pass, you will also receive a pass notification letter, which you use for your visa or citizenship application.
+Your result (pass or fail) is displayed on screen immediately when you submit the test.
+If you pass, you receive a pass notification letter from the test centre — keep this document carefully, as you will need it for your ILR or citizenship application.